jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     If a method is only relevant to one subclass (or a small proportion of subclasses), removing it from the superclass and putting it only on the subclass(es) makes that clearer.
-I can only do this refactoring if the caller knows it’s working with a particular subclass—otherwise, I should use `Replace Conditional with Polymorphism` with some placebo behavior on the superclass.
+I can only do this refactoring if the caller knows it’s working with a particular subclass - otherwise, I should use `Replace Conditional with Polymorphism` with some placebo behavior on the superclass.

 ## Push Down Field